 Does MCRU have a sample management system?
 Will MCRU use our study specific sample management system?

 MCRU utilizes the LIMS LabVantage system for studies requiring short-term storage prior to batch shipment, or with samples destined for transfer to the Central Biorepository.
 Studies that do not utilize LabVantage have samples accessioned into a log to record relevant information but are not tracked past shipment to central labs or coordinator pickup.
 We are unable to accommodate study-specific LIMS systems, but we can work with study coordinators to provide relevant data from our sample accession lob or LabVantage.

 Lab Shipping and Pickups

-Will MCRU automatically send out my monthly batch shipped samples (Or every 3 months)?
+Will MCRU automatically send out my monthly or quarterly batch shipped samples?